ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 - Both could accidentally be true at the same time.
 - It’s harder to scale if we add more test actions later.
-- Inspector would get messy with multiple toggles.
+- The inspector would get messy with multiple toggles.

 What we need is an easy way to select between multiple options.
 Instead of asking a simple yes/no question like _“Should I move?”_ or _“Should I stop?”_ we ask, _“Which one of these actions should I run?"_ An **enum** is the solution.